Find answers to your most common questions here.

 Safety is at the heart of everything we do.
 Your safety, and the safety of our employees, is our number one priority as we keep gas flowing to homes and businesses.

 Lots of work has been conducted by the gas networks, the gas industry and experts in the UK and around the world to show that hydrogen gas is a suitable replacement for natural gas.
 This includes research and testing to understand how hydrogen gas behaves and how it can be used safely.
-The risk associated with hydrogen gas is no more than the current level of risk associated with natural gas.
+We’re working to ensure hydrogen is delivered and can be used at least as safely as natural gas and are liaising with the Health and Safety Executive.
 In fact, hydrogen gas has safety benefits over natural gas because there are no carbon monoxide emissions associated with green hydrogen.

 The H100 Fife site has been designed to make sure that the hydrogen gas production and storage facility is located at a safe distance from neighbouring properties.